Micki Dickoff

 Micki Dickoff is an American director, writer and producer of social justice films.
-Her documentary Neshoba: The Price of Freedom, about justice, healing and racial reconciliation, opened theatrically in New York and Los Angeles, winning a number of Best Documentary and Special Jury Awards in film festivals worldwide.
+Her documentary Neshoba: The Price of Freedom opened theatrically in New York and Los Angeles, winning a number of Best Documentary and Special Jury Awards in film festivals.
 Neshoba was one of three finalists for the Humanitas Prize and selected to participate in the American Documentary Showcase in Kenya.
-Micki's latest film, The Gathering, profiles exonerated death row survivors who become warriors against the death penalty.
-The film premiered at the Embassy of France in Washington, D.C., presented by the EU Delegation to the United States and won Best Short Documentary at the Fort Lauderdale International Film Festival.
+Dickoff's film, The Gathering, profiles exonerated death row survivors who become advocates against the death penalty.
+The film premiered at the French Embassy in Washington, D.C., presented by the EU Delegation to the United States and won Best Short Documentary at the Fort Lauderdale International Film Festival.
 Her new film, The Legacy, focuses on generational poverty and children at risk.
-Filmed over more than two decades and still in progress, the film tells the story of three generations of an African American family trying to break the cycle of poverty, prison, drugs and injustice.
-Currently, Micki is in development on a feature film with Amblin Partners based on her childhood friend Sunny Jacobs' incredible story, as told in Sunny's book; Stolen Time: The Inspiring Story of an Innocent Woman Condemned to Death.
-Micki will serve as executive producer.

-Dickoff was raised and educated in New York and Florida and received her master's degree from the University of Florida where she was honored as an Alumna of Distinction and an Alumna of Outstanding Achievement.
+Dickoff was raised and educated in New York and Florida and received her master's degree from the University of Florida where she was named an alumna of distinction in 1993.
 After graduate school, she moved to Boston and taught filmmaking at Grahm Junior College and Emerson College for more than a decade.
-After winning an Emmy Award for her AIDS documentary Too Little, Too Late, she went to Los Angeles to make dramatic films about AIDS and other social issues.
+After winning an Emmy Award for her AIDS documentary Too Little, Too Late, she went to Los Angeles to make films about AIDS and other social issues.